GoogleCloudPlatform/gradle-appengine-templates/GcmEndpoints/README.md

 Before testing the application, you will need to obtain a Google Cloud Messaging API key.
 Open the `<backend>/src/main/webapp/WEB-INF/appengine-web.xml` file (it should have been opened by default when you generated the backend), and navigate to this link: [https://console.developers.google.com/flows/enableapi?apiid=googlecloudmessaging&keyType=SERVER_SIDE&r=0.0.0.0/0](https://console.developers.google.com/flows/enableapi?apiid=googlecloudmessaging&keyType=SERVER_SIDE&r=0.0.0.0/0).

+![Project creation in Google Developers Console](/doc/img/new-developer-console-project.png)

 Choose a "Create a new project" option to create a new [Google Developers Console](https://console.developers.google.com) project (or choose an existing project, if you have one already), and click "Continue".

-![Project creation in Google Developers Console](/doc/img/new-developer-console-project.png)

 Once you select or create a project, it will have "Google Cloud Messaging for Android" API enabled automatically.
 In the following configuration dialog, you can use the supplied "0.0.0.0/0" IP address for testing purposes.

 ![Creating a new server key in Google Developers Console](/doc/img/developer-console-api.png)

-Click "Create" and the API key for server applications will be generated for you.
+Click "Create" to get the API key for server applications generated for you.

 ![Server applications API key in Google Developers Console](/doc/img/developer-console-key.png)